yuchunlo/yuchunlo.github.io/_posts/2024-04-05-hows-the-business-going-in-2023.md

 permalink: /hows-the-business-going-in-2023/
 ---

 The annual financial statement announcements for TWSE and TPEx companies were due 1 April.
-Here is a bubble chart displaying the revenue, gross profit, and net profit of the 1,800+ listed profitable companies.
+Here is a bubble chart displaying the gross profit ($x$), net profit ($y$) and revenue ($z$, size) of the 1,800+ listed profitable companies.
 Logarithmic axes offer a deeper dive into the details.

 {% include RevenueRanking_1953_05042024.html %}